Coronavirus: Netherlands recalls 'defective' masks bought from China | DW | 29.03.2020

 "When they were delivered to our hospital, I immediately rejected those masks," a hospital source told Dutch public broadcaster NOS.

 China is sending millions of masks and medical supplies to countries across the world to combat the COVID-19 outbreak.
-Countries which are receiving China's supplies include Serbia, Liberia, France, Philippines, Czech Republic.
+Countries that are receiving China's supplies include Serbia, Liberia, France, Philippines, Czech Republic.

 The Netherlands currently has over 9,700 confirmed COVID-19 cases.
 Over 630 people have already died in the western European country due to the virus.